-I have to hold my hands up.
+Now, I have to hold my hands up.
 I allowed the film adaptation to colour my perception of the book.
-Harry Potter and the Prisoner of Azkaban is a flawless piece of work despite the worrying plot hole that is Fred and George Weasley’s lack of concern, being the owners of the Marauder’s Map, regarding their younger brother sleeping in the same bed as a boy/man named Peter Pettigrew – either Fred and George Weasley are pro-LGBTQIA/did not check the map at night (doubtful)/believed Ron was afraid which is why he shared his bed with a possible Gryffindorian named Peter to alleviate his fears/J. K. Rowling made an oopsie (most likely).
-Regardless, I give this book five glorious stars.
+Harry Potter and the Prisoner of Azkaban is a flawless piece of work despite the worrying plot hole that is Fred and George Weasley’s lack of concern, being the OG owners of the Marauder’s Map, regarding their younger brother, Ron Weasley, sleeping in the same bed as a boy/man named Peter Pettigrew.
+Either Fred and George Weasley are pro-LGBTQIA/did not check the map at night (doubtful)/believed Ron was afraid of the dark which is why he shared his bed with a possible Gryffindorian named Peter to alleviate his fears/J. K. Rowling made an oopsie (most likely).
+Regardless, I rate Harry Potter and The Prisoner of Azkaban with five glorious stars.

-I have a couple of thoughts on aspects of the book (and film) that I felt stood out most and I’m going to be tackling them in three separate posts, and the first of my thoughts center around the differences between the book and film and how it changed the narrative of the series.
+I have a couple of thoughts on both the book and film that most interested me which I will tackle in three separate posts, and the first of my thoughts are based on the differences between the book and film and how it changed the narrative of the series.

 Why the Film Pales in Comparison to the Book

 I’m not particularly a huge fan of time-travel and the second-half of the film primarily focuses on this element.
-The book, on the other hand, has one small chapter dedicated to the time-travel storyline towards its end thereby allowing us to immerse ourselves in the wizarding universe for the majority of the book instead.
-Where the film does perform better is the lesson on hippogriffs where we see Harry fly on Buckbeak which is something that I’ve always envied Harry for.
+The book, on the other hand, has one small chapter dedicated to the time-travel storyline towards its end choosing to give us the opportunity to immerse ourselves in the wizarding universe instead.
+Where the film performs better is the Care of Magical Creatures lesson on hippogriffs where we see Harry fly on Buckbeak – truly enviable.

 Firstly, Steve turned to me while food was being ordered and said quietly, “You know who my favorite character is?”
 I looked at him, red hair included, and I thought: You’re going to say Ron.
 Please, please don’t say Ron—Ron’s so easy to love.
 And he said: “Hermione.”
 At which point, under my standoffish, mistrusting exterior, I just melted, because if he got Hermione, he got the books.
 He also, to a large extent, got me.

-This struck me as rather bizarre as it appears that J. K. Rowling believes that in order to fully appreciate the series that it is imperative to like her self-insert – Hermione Granger.
-Ergo, you are not a Harry Potter fan if you are not a fan of J. K. Rowling which is rather imposing, overbearing and, sadly, entitled and an unrealistic demand given her latest bout of tweets regarding wizards taking dumps that nobody asked for or her decision to cast Johnny Depp in her film, an action that silenced domestic violence victims in favour of the star power of Johnny Depp and the added financial benefits he would potentially bring.
+This struck me as rather bizarre because it strongly suggests that J. K. Rowling believes that, to fully appreciate and ‘get’ the Harry Potter series, it is imperative to like Rowling’s self-insert: Hermione Granger.
+Ergo, you are not a Harry Potter fan if you aren’t a fan of J. K. Rowling and isn’t that rather imposing, overbearing and, sadly, entitled as well as an an unrealistic demand given her latest bout of ‘informative’ tweets regarding wizards taking dumps (which nobody asked for) or her controversial decision to cast Johnny Depp in her film, an action that, at the time, silenced domestic violence victims in favour of the star power of Johnny Depp and the bonus financial gains he would potentially bring to the Fantastic Beasts series.
 Why care about domestic violence victims when there is money to be made, right, Joanne?
-My mother was one of those victims, so thank you for telling us that she and countless other victims do not matter compared to someone who has star power.
-How does that decision make you any different to the Supreme Court Justices who confirmed Kavanaugh?
 A for effort, Joanne, but I can tell the wrong sort for myself, thanks.

-George R. R. Martin, in contrast, does not demand readers and viewers to like any of his characters; Martin doesn’t attempt to tell the readers what is wrong or right, who is good or bad, or tell us that we aren’t true fans if we do not like Tyrion Lannister or Daenerys Targaryen.
-George R. R. Martin lets the readers and viewers decide for themselves.
-Bearing this in mind, it makes it very clear as to why Kloves changed the narrative and characters – to suit his own agenda and interpretation of the series rather than simply faithfully adapt the series.
+George R. R. Martin, in contrast, does not demand readers and viewers to like any of his characters; Martin doesn’t attempt to tell the readers what is right or wrong, who is good or bad, or tell us that we aren’t true fans if we aren’t the greatest fans of Tyrion Lannister or Daenerys Targaryen.
+George R. R. Martin lets readers and viewers decide for themselves.
+With this in mind, it makes it very clear as to why Kloves changed the narrative and characters – to suit his own agenda and interpretation of the series rather than simply faithfully adapt the series.